Synthesizing and Chunking the Content in Instructional Design

-When the instructional content and the media that transports it is developed, ensure that it is synthesized into an integrated program.
+When the instructional content and the media that transports it is developed, ensure that it is synthesized into an integrated platform.
 It should flow as naturally as possible, with each lesson, module and/or activity building the foundation for the next one.
-Provide variety that is conductive to learning.
+In addition, provide variety that is conductive to learning.

 Reigeluth's Elaboration Theory

-Charles Reigeluth developed a sequencing approach in which the instruction is made up of layers and each layer of instruction elaborates on the previously presented ideas.
+Charles Reigeluth developed a sequencing approach in which the instruction is made up of layers and each layer of instruction elaborates on the previously presented ideas (Reigeluth, Stein, 1983).
 By elaborating on the previous ideal, it reiterates, thereby improving retention.
 This layering has a zoom lens sequencing approach that runs from simple to complex and repeated general-to-specific:

 - Present overview of simplest and most fundamental ideas